hiendinhngoc/backend/frontend/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).It mimics Tinder app with some basic features.
+For the core function of the app - swipe, I use `react-tinder-card` to support me handle swiping images.

+## Versions
+- React: 17.0.2
+- Typescript: 4.1.2
+- react-tinder-card: 1.4.3
+- Eslint: 7.26.1

 ## Available Scripts